powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 - svg: the input SVG, as str or class providing an svg and metadata representation
 - invalid_lf: when True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.
-- enable_callbacks: if True, enable the callbacks for selecting nodes (through a shift+click on a node) and moving nodes.
+- enable_callbacks: if True, enable the callbacks for selecting nodes (through a click on a node) and moving nodes.
 Please note that this feature is working with versions of PyPowSyBl equal to or greater than v1.8.1.
 - grayout: if True, changes the diagram elements' color to gray.
 - popup_menu_items: list of str.
 When not empty enables a right-click popup menu on the NAD's VL nodes.
 - on_hover_func: a callback function that is invoked when hovering on equipments.
 The function parameters (OnHoverFuncType = Callable[[str, str], str]) are the equipment id and type; It must return an HTML string.
 None disables the hovering feature.
 Note that currently the NAD viewer component supports hovering on lines, HVDC lines and two winding transformers.